 Improve your host server: Are you taking advantage of free or bargain WordPress hosting?
 Free or low-cost WordPress hosting may be saving you money on paper, but there’s also a good chance that it’s a key contributor to your high bounce rate and costing you money in the form of lost site visitors and fewer online sales.
 It may be worthwhile to invest in a premium WordPress hosting provider.

-Not only will a premium WordPress hosting provider – like Pressable – deliver superior performance and reliability, but they will also provide a CDN for faster global content delivery, SSL certificates for improved online security, and caching for overall better loading of media assets.
+Not only will a premium WordPress hosting provider – like Pressable – deliver superior performance and reliability, but they will also provide a CDN for faster global content delivery, free SSL certificates for improved online security, and caching for overall better loading of media assets.

 Optimize Your Site for Mobile

 If people visit your website on their mobile and see a full browser experience, it may put them off, especially if WooCommerce mobile optimization hasn’t been implemented.
 If your mobile site is just a miniaturized version of your desktop user experience, CTAs and navigation can be very difficult to interact with due to only having small areas to click.
 Also, many browser features may not work on a mobile phone, preventing your visitors from using them.

 By investigating a responsive website, you can aim to support phones and many devices that people use in the future.
 This will allow the content to fill the screen in a consistent and useful way and prevent a loss of data or waste of screen space.